chrismahony/processing_piplines_bluebear/GRN/readme.md

 ```

-6. Now set a tranjectory and plot it
+6. Now set a trajectory and plot it

 ```R